flenniken/collections/docs/login-flow.md

 persisted in a JSON file, allowing for subsequent operations like token refresh and revocation.

+The user stays logged in 30 days.
+This is a setting in Cognito.
+The access token expires in an hour but it is refreshed whenever it is needed and is not noticeable by the user.

 [⬇](#Contents) (table of contents at the bottom)

 # Run login-flow